 - Click on the native R icon in your Teams left navigation bar to open the RingCentral tab.

 - Use the Chat tab to make calls, and start or join meetings with the RingCentral bot

 - Toggle to the Phone tab to use the RingCentral dialler to make calls and view a running list of your call history.

 The embedded dialler matches your RingCentral contacts and extensions so you can quickly make calls without having to look up their number.
 You can also type in a specific phone number to the embedded dialler to make outbound calls without having to switch windows.

 Users of both Microsoft Teams and RingCentral can now also use the RingCentral app as a calling endpoint.
 This gives users access to our enterprise-grade calling features, which include:

-And the best part?
+The best part?
 Our RingCentral integration into Microsoft Teams comes at no extra cost to you.
-With a RingCentral MVP subscription, you don’t have to pay the $10 phone system license that Microsoft requires for calling with direct routing in Teams.
+With a RingCentral MVP subscription, you don’t have to pay the £6 phone system licence that Microsoft requires for calling with direct routing in Teams.

 Enjoy all that RingCentral has to offer in Microsoft Teams

 - Make calls natively: Dial any phone number, extension or RingCentral contact through the embedded dialler.